- Name of service - Direct Payments and Prepaid Accounts

 - Make funds available to meet assessed eligible support needs via a Direct Payment where appropriate

 - Provide you with information and advice regarding your Direct Payment

 - Monitor Direct Payments and Prepaid accounts as set out in the Direct Payment Agreement

-- Talk to and instruct, where required, a Prepaid Card provider, Payroll companies and other 3rd party providers required for the delivery of Direct Payment and Prepaid account.
-This will include for example employer liability insurance companies and bank account details for Personal Assistants where appropriate.
+- Talk to and instruct, where required, Prepaid Card and Account providers, payroll companies and other 3rd party providers required for the delivery of Direct Payments and Prepaid accounts.
+This will include, for example, employer liability insurance companies and bank account details for Personal Assistants where appropriate.

 - Ensure as and where appropriate that the required functions of an employer are being carried out